R-Ahmadi01/Garbage-classification/README.md

-**Test Performance**
+**Test Performance and Confusion Matrix**

 The model achieved an overall test accuracy of ***84.6%***.
-Figure 3 shows the confusion matrix, which highlights the performance of the model in distinguishing between the four classes.
-The confusion matrix offers insights into the class-level predictions, showing where the model performs well and where there may be misclassifications.
+Figure 3 shows the confusion matrix, which provides an in-depth look at the model's performance across the four classes.
+The matrix shows that the model achieves high accuracy for the "Blue" and "Green" classes, with 982 and 755 correct predictions, respectively.
+However, there are some misclassifications, particularly with "Black" and "TTR" classes, which seem more prone to being confused with others.

 <p align="center">